jestjs/jest/docs/Troubleshooting.md

 npm test -- --runInBand
 ```

+### Tests are slow when leveraging automocking
+Whether via [`automock: true`](configuration.html#automock-boolean) in config or lots of [`jest.mock('my-module')`](jest-object.html#jestmockmodulename-factory-options) calls in tests, automocking has a performance cost that can add up in large projects.
+The more dependencies a module has, the more work Jest has to do to mock it.
+Something that can offset this performance cost significantly is adding a code transformer that moves `import` or `require` calls from the top of a module, where they are always executed, down into the body of the module, where they are usually not executed.
+This can lower the number of modules Jest has to load when running your tests by a considerable amount.

+To transform `import` statements, there is [babel-plugin-transform-inline-imports-commonjs](https://github.com/zertosh/babel-plugin-transform-inline-imports-commonjs), and to transform `require` statements, there is [Facebook's `inline-requires` babel plugin](https://github.com/facebook/fbjs/blob/master/packages/babel-preset-fbjs/plugins/inline-requires.js), which is part of the `babel-preset-fbjs` package.

 ### I'm using npm3 and my node_modules aren't properly loading.

 Upgrade `jest-cli` to `0.9.0` or above.